 Different Dry Fruits Beneficial For Your Kid’s Health

+Multiple institutions have conducted a review revealing that adults who consume a healthy amount of nuts have a 24% lower risk of developing coronary heart disease.
+Although data for children is limited, this noteworthy percentage emphasizes the importance of including nuts in your child’s diet.
 There are different types of dry fruits available in the market.
 Some of them taste sweet while some have a nutty flavor.
 Here are some dry fruits you can safely add to your kid’s meal plans:

 - Almonds: The dry fruit is a rich source of dietary fiber, magnesium, iron, and calcium.
 It contains a high proportion of monounsaturated fats that help to lower the blood cholesterol levels and prevent potential cardiovascular problems.
-Almonds are also rich in protein and can boost your kid’s growth during these crucial years.
+Almonds are also rich in protein and can boost your kid’s growth and development during these crucial years.
 The healthy nuts will keep your kid’s tummy full and prevent him from snacking on junk food.
 It will also help to keep the threat of childhood obesity at bay.
 The vitamin E in these tasty nuts can also give your kid a radiant skin (1)

 - Walnuts: The crunchy and delicious dry fruit contains a high proportion of essential omega 3 fatty acids, which help fight LDL and boost the cardiac health of your kid.
 It also helps prevent metabolic disorders like diabetes and cancer.
 Walnut termed as ‘brain food’ is helpful in safeguarding the brain development of your kid.
 It is a must-have for your kid as it is a rich source of Vitamins B1, B2, B6, and folic acid.
 It also contains minerals like manganese, copper, magnesium, zinc, phosphorus, iron, calcium, and potassium (3).